Is Your Adult Dog Suddenly Having Accidents in the House? Here’s What May Be Going On

 When a normally well-behaved dog starts having “accidents” in the house, something is up.
 You might feel that your dog is punishing you for something or is just being difficult, but well-behaved dogs don’t suddenly urinate in the house without a reason.
 It’s your job to play pet detective to discover what is causing the behavior change.

-Here’s a rundown of common reasons for a dog to suddenly start house soiling:
+Here’s a rundown of common reasons for an adult dog to suddenly start having accidents indoors:

 1. Changes in the family.
 A child leaving for college, a birth or death, or a divorce can cause distress in many dogs.